Economic Analysis Services

 -

-An economic impact report uses quantitative economic analysis to examine the effect of a project or service—this is called an “event” in IMPLAN—on the economy in a specified area.
-Examples of “events” that RPCGB can model include construction projects—such as infrastructure expansion or rehabilitation—new and pre-existing private investment projects, and special events—such as a large sporting event or concerts.
+An economic impact report uses quantitative economic analysis to examine the effect of a project or service.
+RPCGB can model construction projects (such as infrastructure expansion or rehabilitation); new and pre-existing private investment projects; and special events (such as a large sporting event or concerts).

-Using an economic modeling software called IMPLAN, the analysis forecasts how the event impacts the local economy through different economic indicators like output, employment, tax revenue, and labor income.
+Using an economic modeling software called IMPLAN, the analysis forecasts how an event is expected to impact the local economy through economic indicators like output, employment, tax revenue, and labor income.
+Governments can identify the ripple effects of potential or completed projects within their community, as well as the existing conditions of their local economy.

 -